-Isolated signs of historical (inactive) large animal burrowing have been previously observed around the ash disposal facility.
-Efforts by NPPD and USDA to trap and relocate large burrowing animals appear to have been successful, as only minimal signs of burrowing animals were observed during the inspection.
-Regardless, the embankments will continue to be inspected weekly, and signs of burrowing animals will be closely watched by plant personnel.
+Small animal burrows were observed during the October 7, 2024 site inspection.
+Additional efforts may be required to decrease the amount of small burrowing animals present around the landfill.
 Any increase in the level of small animal activity, or any sign of large animal burrowing, will be remedied by trapping and removal to an off-site location.